deja-vu-platform/deja-vu/docs/tutorial.md

 }
 ```

-The config file specifies the concepts used by the app.
-This is also
-where other information, such as the name of the app and routes are specified.
-The value of `usedConcepts` determines what concepts are included in the application.
-This object has one key-value pair per concept instance.
-The key (e.g., `property`)
+The `usedConcepts` object has one key-value pair per concept instance.
+The key
+(e.g., `post` on line 6)
-determines the name (or alias) that is going to be used in the HTML to refer to that instance.
+determines the name that is going to be used in the HTML to refer to that instance.
+The value is another object with two
+optional
-The value provides information about the instance, such as the name of the concept
+key-value pairs: `concept` for providing the name of the concept to
-(e.g., `scoring` in `scoringposts`) and its configuration options.
-(If no concept
+be
+instantiated (e.g., `property` on line 7), and
+`config` for specifying the configuring options
+for the concept instance (e.g., the object in lines
+8-18).
-name is given, the concept of same name as the given alias will be used.)
+If no concept name is provided, the concept instantiated is
+the one with name equal to the
+instance name.
+Thus, on line 4,
+the concept to be instantiated for `authentication`
+is Authentication.
+If no
+configuration object is given, the default configuration
+for that concept is used.
+The format of the values of configuration options
+is also JSON.

+### Configuring Concepts

+In *SN*, we only have to configure Property.
-*Property* accepts a configuration variable (`schema`) that expects a [JSON
+Property accepts a configuration variable (`schema`) that expects a
-Schema](http://json-schema.org/) to describe the properties of the objects it will be
+[JSON Schema](http://json-schema.org/) to describe the objects it will be
 saving.
-(The *Property* concept essentially gives you a data modeling
-defining facility, albeit with simple CRUD behavior.)

-In *SN*, we use `schema` to configure the type of properties we expect our
+We use `schema` to specify the type of properties we expect our
 objects (the posts) to have (an author, a title, and a url).
 The effect of this is that when we
+include a component from Property,
+such as `create-object`,
-use a component from *Property* to, for example, create an object, the component will allow
+the component will allow
-the user to input those fields&mdash;author, title, and url.
+the user to input only those fields---author, title, and url.
-Moreover, since we specified they are all required fields, the component
+Moreover, since we specified that
+that the format of the
+url field is `url` (line 14) and that
+all fields (author, title, and url) are
+required (line 16), `create-object`
-will expect the user to provide a value for each one (and show an
+will expect the user to provide a value for each
+one and check that the value given for
+the url field is
+a valid URL.
+If the user
+doesn't provide a value for each field or
+the value for url is invalid, `create-object` will show an
-error if she doesn't).
+error message.

+### Routes

-In the app's configuration file, we also define the routes of
+In the app's config file, we also define the
-our app, given as
-a list of path and component name pairs.
-Each page is an app component, and app components&mdash;as we'll see later&mdash;can contain other components.
+name (line 2) and
+routes (lines 23-27) of our app.
+Each route
+maps a URL path to a component.
+Any app component can be a page (i.e., accessible
+via a URL).
-Our homepage
+*SN*'s homepage
-is the component `home` because `path` is empty.
+is the component `home` (line 24) because `path` is empty.
-If the user navigates to `/login`, the `login` component
+If the user navigates to "/login", the `login`
+component
-will be shown; if she navigates to `/item`, the `show-post-details`
+will be shown (line 25) and if they navigate to "/item", the
+`show-post-details`
-component will be shown.
+component will be shown (line 26).

 ## Linking Components

-There are two types of components: *concept components* and
-*app components*.
-Concept components
-are the components defined by concepts; app components
-are the components that are part of the app being developed.

 Each app
 component is written in a separate HTML file.
-App components can contain other components, which can be
-of either kind (concept components or app components).
-Components are included as if they were HTML
-elements, with the tag given by `concept.component-name` or
-`app.component-name`.

-Below is a code excerpt of *SN*'s `submit-post` definition:
+Excerpts
+of the code for [*SN*'s `submit-post`]()
+and [`show-post`]() components, together with a
+screenshot
+of how they appear to users, are shown below:

 ```html
 <dv.component name="submit-post">
   <sn.navbar /> ...